 - Compass Rose Stickers

-3. High Viz Jacket/Vest
+4. High Viz Jacket/Vest

 High Viz is short for “High Visibility”.
 These fluorescent yellow jackets/vests comply with the European standard for Class 1 safety wear.
 They usually have two reflective bands across the torso, and brace straps across each shoulder.

-Your airfield may require that you wear one.
+Your airfield may require that you wear a High Viz jacket.
 They’ll either supply you with one for free, or ask you to buy one.
 Prices vary depending on whether its a vest (cheap) or jacket (more expensive).

-4. Books & Guides
+5. Books & Guides

-VFR Flight Guides are not required.
+Note that “VFR Flight Guides” are not required.
 Your club/instructor will be able to provide you with the information for where you’ll fly as part of your training.

 A pre-flight checklist is a list of tasks that should be performed by pilots and aircrew prior to takeoff.
 Its purpose is to improve flight safety by ensuring that no important tasks are forgotten.
 Checklists are different for every plane.

-6. Diversion Ruler
+7. Flight Diversion Ruler

-7. Compass Rose Stickers
+8. Compass Rose Stickers

 There are so many items of flight equipment that you could buy to make flying easier.
-But bare in mind that certain items — such as GPS systems — are forbidden during PPL examinations.
+Just bare in mind that certain items — such as GPS systems — are forbidden during PPL examinations.